jsdelivr/api/README.md

 # DEPRECATED

 The v1 API has been deprecated.
 All endpoints will continue to work, but will use a dataset created on June 8, 2017 and won't receive any future updates.
+See https://github.com/jsdelivr/data.jsdelivr.com for a new API.

 # Public CDNs API